ufs-community/uwtools/docs/sections/user_guide/yaml/rocoto.rst

      <value>siri</value>
    </envar>

-``dependencies:`` -- [Optional] Any number of dependencies accepted by Rocoto.
+``dependency:`` -- [Optional] Any number of dependencies accepted by Rocoto.
 This section is described in more detail below.

 The other keys not specifically mentioned here follow the same conventions as described in the :rocoto:`Rocoto<>` documentation.